 Apparently, pain points are the persistent and recurring problems a customer experiences with a product or service.
 I have a persistent and recurring problem every time I read it in some marketing article: it’s called frothing at the mouth.

-The phrase pain points disguises the fact that your service or product isn’t up to scratch and is lot worse than you’re letting on.
+The phrase pain points disguise the fact that your service or product isn’t up to scratch and is a lot worse than you’re letting on.
 Don’t try to hide it behind some flaky phrase.

 A curator of a museum has a complex and skilled job and doesn’t pick out nice things to put on a shelf.
 You don’t curate a range of socks.
 Give it a rest.

 ‘It’s super important,’ or ‘You’ve got to be super careful.’
 This use of super is super annoying.
 Trying to heighten the importance of something by prefixing it with this adverb always sounds puerile to me.